 Reserve Officers’ Training Corps

-For more information about ROTC opportunities, contact one of the Georgia Tech ROTC units listed below.
+For more information about opportunities and scholarships, contact any of the Georgia Tech ROTC units listed below.

 ROTC Commanders